TechnoMageKOMT/Programming_Notes/JavaScript/F_DOM-ManipulationBasics.md

   heading.innerHTML = "Good Bye:;
   heading.style.color = "red";
 ```

+The full list of these relationship-to-node selectors are:

+- .parentNode
+- .childrenNodes
+- .firstElementChild
+- .lastElementChild
+- .nextElementSibling
+- .previousElementSibling

 `document.querySelector('*')` is another way of selecting elements. * is the selector as it is used in CSS.
 I.e., if it is a class or id, then a . or # precedes it.